abhishekkumarm98/Functional_Testing/README.md

 ```

 ```
-Step 2 : Then run the main inynb file.
+Step 2 : Then run the main ipynb file.
 ```

 ```